Authentication

 Concurrency

-If your application runs multiple threads or processes making API calls:
+If your application runs multiple threads, goroutines, or async tasks making API calls simultaneously:

-- Share a single token across all threads rather than logging in from each one.
+- Share a single token across all callers rather than logging in from each one.
 Multiple logins create multiple active token sets and waste resources.

-- Synchronize refresh — use a mutex or similar mechanism to ensure only one thread refreshes at a time.
-Other threads should wait for the new token.
+- Synchronize refresh — use a mutex / lock so that only one caller refreshes at a time.
+Other callers wait and then read the new token.

 }